albino98/Covid19Monitoring/README.md

 https://github.com/albino98/Covid19Monitoring/tree/main/covid19Monitoring

 Note that there is no python virtual env folder in the code repository, so you will need to create one.
 I used python 3.6.2.
 For the database create a new database named covid19 and import the file covid19.sql in the code folder.
+The database already contains some data.
 # Donations

 If you liked the project, offer me a coffee!